fernandosilveira/dockertest/README.md

-# dockertools - Facilities to manipulate docker containers in python.
+# dockertools - Facilities to manipulate docker containers for tests in python.

 Author: Fernando Silveira